 History of the hotel

-Hotel Pod Zvičinou has a long and interesting history dating back to the end of the Austro-Prussian Warin 1866.
+Hotel Pod Zvičinou has a long and interesting history dating back to the end of the Austro-Prussian War in 1866.
 Many soldiers were wounded near Zvičina, the mountain on whose foothills the hotel stands.
-The soldiers used the water from the spring behind the present day hotel for cleaning the wounds and were healed miraculously fast.
+The soldiers used water from the spring behind the present hotel for cleaning the wounds and were healed miraculously fast.
 Thus, the spring soon gained a reputation as a wonder spring.
 Jan Hetfleisch, a resident of a nearby village, realised the spring’s curative powers.
 He erected a wooden chapel over the spring with a portrait of Virgin Mary for visitors to thank her for the healing water she had given them.
-Hetfleisch soon began to sell cold drinks and general merchandise; later, using his wife’s dowry, he built an inn with eight guest rooms as a shelter for visitors coming from distant places.
+Hetfleisch soon began to sell cold drinks and general merchandise.
+Later, using his wife’s dowry, he built an inn with eight guest rooms as a shelter for visitors coming from distant places.

 A second building was constructed in 1910, with thirty guest rooms and eight bathrooms.
 The two buildings shared a sixty meter long hall.
 A tennis court and swimming pool filled with the curative water were built below the summer terrace after World War I, and both are still in place.
 A stone chapel was erected over the spring eighteen years later; the spring water is still used.

 The hotel has had Dutch management since 1995 and Dutch owners since 2000.
 The main building with 29 guest rooms in total, the 2 chalets and the touristic cabins are now used.